sxlre/sxlre/README.md

 # 💫 About Me:
-I am William Frierson as I am 16 years old. as this is my first time <br>taking a coding class as this all new as so i am trying to keep up with <br>everyone as to not fall behind or give up as i know thats very dfficult but i am very determine persom as i want to improve as  so i will not quit
+I am William Frierson as I am 16 years old. as this is my first time <br>taking a coding class as this all new as so i am trying to keep up with <br>everyone as to not fall behind or give up as i know thats very dfficult but i am very determine persom as i want to improve as  so i will not quit as  i wiah to get into a career invlong cooding into the futre as so thats why i try to learn as much as possible and as much i can